LiaPlayground/Symposium-on-International-Teaching-2021/README.md

                              --{{5}}--
-A table with only one line might be interpreted as an pie-chart.
+A table with only one line might be interpreted as a pie-chart.
 But, it is also possible to combine this with animations, as we had seen it earlier.

                                {{5}}